ocular-d/openapi-guide/docs/style-guide/summaries.md

 - Don’t repeat the name of the method in summary, if we talk about GET, don’t say Get all users (example)
 - Wording should be as clear and self-explaining as possible
 - Shorter is better

-[maybe add a link to a spectral rule?]